 Cost of Strength-Based Therapy and Does Insurance Typically Cover It?

-As a form of talk therapy, strength-based therapy can range from approximately $50 to $250 per hour.8 Sometimes, insurance will cover at least part of the cost of many mental health therapies (you’ll still be responsible for requirements such as co-payments and meeting your deductible).
+The cost of therapy can range from approximately $50 to $250 per hour.10 Sometimes, insurance will cover at least part of the cost of many mental health therapies (you’ll still be responsible for requirements such as co-payments and meeting your deductible).
 To see if your insurance company does, call the number on the back of your card or visit their website.
 The next step is to see if a therapist you’re interested in working with accepts insurance.
-Call their office or check to their website to learn whether they accept insurance and if they accept your plan.
+Call their office or check their website to learn whether they accept insurance and if they accept your plan.

 - Insurance covers specific mental health diagnoses.
 If you don’t have a diagnosis but are seeing a therapist to overcome a challenging situation or generally improve the quality of your life, therapy likely won’t be covered.